wqyeo/NGS_PathFinder/README.md

-# NGS_PathFinder
+ # NGS PathFinding

-Pathfinding Algorithms implemented on "Phantasy Star Online 2: New Genesis" World
+This project was developed as part of a University project, with the aim of showcasing various pathfinding algorithms.

+It focuses on implementing pathfinding functionality on top of an existing interactive map of "Phantasy Star Online: New Genesis" (PSO2: NGS), an open world MMORPG.

+### Acknowledgements

+- Static images and data was fetched from https://github.com/kosnag/NGS_WorldMap.